-Responsibility.
-City of Compton Planning and Economic Development Department
+Responsibility: City of Compton Planning and Economic Development Department

-Implementation Schedule Within 12 months of Housing Element Adoption Quantified Objectives.
-To comply with applicable State Law requirements.
+Quantified Objectives: To comply with applicable State Law requirements.

 Zoning for Supportive Housing

 The State also requires the Housing Element to identify zones that allow supportive housing development and demonstrate that zoning, local regulations (standards and the permit process) encourage and facilitate supportive housing.
 The City will amend the Zoning Ordinance to specifically call out supportive housing as permitted by right within the all residential zones.